ebi-uniprot/rsshelp2md/export/induction.md

 Example: [Q59385](http://www.uniprot.org/uniprot/Q59385#expression)

-This subsection does not describe the regulation of activity, which can be found in the subsection '[Activity regulation](http://www.uniprot.org/manual/activity_regulation)' for enzymes, transporters and microbial transcription factors, and in other subsections, such as '[Function](http://www.uniprot.org/manual/function)'.
+This subsection does not describe the regulation of activity, which can be found in the subsection ' [Activity regulation](http://www.uniprot.org/manual/activity_regulation)' for enzymes, transporters and microbial transcription factors, and in other subsections, such as ' [Function](http://www.uniprot.org/manual/function)'.